 13 – Anti-Mosquito ProductsCheck Price on Amazon

 Mosquitoes are prolific in the evenings and a night during the rainy season across a large portion of Mexico.
-Bring your favorite product to repel them, such as a bracelet, lotion, or citronella candles.
+Bring your favorite product or bug spray to repel them, such as a bracelet, lotion, or citronella candles.
 You may also want to bring cream or ointment that soothes mosquito bites since bites can itch and swell.